cse-labs/kubernetes-in-codespaces/README.md

   - You must accept the invitation
     - via the email link
     - via <https://github.com/asb-spark>
+- You will have access to Codespaces on the repo until August 1
+- If you have `dotfiles` that use zsh, please use bash for the Spark live event
+  - If you use zsh after the live event, we LOVE PRs

 ## Open with Codespaces

 - Click the `Code` button on your repo
 - Click `Open with Codespaces`
 - Click `New Codespace`
+- Choose the `4 core option`

 ![Create Codespace](./images/OpenWithCodespaces.jpg)